-The recruiter/hiring manager relationship is one of the most sacred relationships in the sourcing world.
+The hiring manager and recruiter relationship is one of the most sacred relationships in the sourcing world.
 Without constant effective communication good candidates can be lost in the shuffle and potentially lost altogether.
 Research by Bersin by Deloitte revealed that developing strong relationships with hiring managers is one of the top drivers of performance in a talent acquisition strategy.
 That same report said that this relationship is four times more influential than all other 15 performance drivers measured.

 So if this relationship is so important why do recruiters and hiring managers fail to take the necessary steps in order optimize their relationship and perform at the highest level?